mistu01/mffmv11/README.md

 Beng-Medium.ttf
 Beng-Bold.ttf
  ```
- - From this point you can directly copy the font files to `MFFM Folder (/LocalStorage/MFFM)` or make a zip of the fonts and rename it to `Beng-FontName.zip` and then copy it to avoid messy environment inside the `MFFM` folder.
+ - You can directly copy the font files to `MFFM Folder (/LocalStorage/MFFM)` or make a zip of the fonts and rename it to `Beng-FontName.zip` and then copy it to avoid messy environment inside the `MFFM` folder.
 Eg: `Beng-Kalpurush.zip`

 ## Emoji
  - Add `Emoji-` before the name of your Emoji font and put it in the `MFFM` folder.
 EG: rename `WhatsappEmoji.ttf`  to `Emoji-WhatsappEmoji.ttf`